michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 67

-1. To the chief Musician on Neginoth, A Psalm or Song.God be merciful unto us, and bless us; and cause his face to shine upon us; Selah.chief…: or, overseerupon: Heb. with
+1. To the chief Musician on Neginoth, A Psalm or Song.God be merciful unto us, and bless us; and cause his face to shine upon us; Selah.

 2. That thy way may be known upon earth, thy saving health among all nations.

 3. Let the people praise thee, O God; let all the people praise thee.

 4. O let the nations be glad and sing for joy: for thou shalt judge the people righteously, and govern the nations upon earth.
-Selah.govern: Heb. lead
+Selah.

 5. Let the people praise thee, O God; let all the people praise thee.